 Here’s the idea: Local Sponsorships.

 Let’s say you want to sponsor the shirt from your city (or commission an entirely new city that we haven’t done yet).
 You’d send us your pledge, and we’d use that money to directly fund a print run of your city’s t-shirt.
-You’d get a prominent listing with your name, logo, bio, links, etc. on the shirt page plus the opportunity to include any small swag with the purchase of the shirt (stickers, pins, etc.) You’d hold the sponsorship for set amount of time, or until stock ran out (whichever came first), then the sponsorship would open up again.
+You’d get a prominent listing with your name, logo, bio, links, etc. on the shirt page plus the opportunity to include any small swag with the purchase of the shirt (stickers, pins, etc.) You’d hold the sponsorship until stock ran out, then the sponsorship would open up again.
 Oh, and your company gets a 15% discount on any United Pixelworkers merchandise for the life of the sponsorship.
 Here are the sponsorship tiers available:

 It’s a relatively small amount of money, but allows you to give back to your local web community in a unique way, and pretty neatly funds a print run for us.
 We quietly ran this by some friends and they encouraged us to go for it.
 The plan is to kick this off right after the holidays if everything falls into place.
 We’ve already got several cities lined up, but the majority of cities are still wide open.
 If you want to make something awesome happen, this is your chance.

 We’re officially calling all studios, agencies, start-ups, Build Guilds, AIGAs, Refreshes, conferences, accelerators, freelancers, and tech giants.
 Are you ready to step up for your local community?
 Leave us a comment or email email@example.com.